labsland/labdiscoverylib/docs/source/quickstart.rst

        # user has to land
        return url_for('index')

-This way, WebLab-Deusto will be managing students and the queue of students, and whenever it's time to access the laboratory, it will contact the laboratory, create a session for the user, initialize it in the user browser, and redirect the user to that (the one defined in ``initial_url``).
+This way, LabDiscoveryEngine will be managing students and the queue of students, and whenever it's time to access the laboratory, it will contact the laboratory, create a session for the user, initialize it in the user browser, and redirect the user to that (the one defined in ``initial_url``).

 Polling
 ~~~~~~~

-In WebLab-Deusto the administrator has assigned a time for the students.
+In LabDiscoveryEngine the administrator has assigned a time for the students.
 Let's imagine that it's
 10 minutes per user.
 Typically, students leave earlier than the assigned time.
 For example, if they're
 learning how to write code for a robot, they might see that the robot has already failed in 30 seconds and
 might not need to continue suing it.
 However, if it works, they might need to stay 3 minutes or so.
 And if
 the lesson is a very complex one, then they might need the 10 minutes.

 For this reason, you might need to keep track of when is the user using the laboratory, and whenever the
-student leaves, report WebLab-Deusto that the user left.
+student leaves, report LabDiscoveryEngine that the user left.
 With **labdiscoverylib**, this process is almost
 automatic: you have to call a ``poll`` function in less than 15 seconds (or whatever you setup in
 the ``WEBLAB_TIMEOUT`` configuration).
 There are different ways to achieve this.
 The simplest is adding
 ``weblab_poll_script`` in your template file as follows: